jboss-set/bug-clerk/README.md

 ## How to release ?

+Using the [Maven Release Plugin](http://maven.apache.org/maven-release/maven-release-plugin/), just follow its documentation on how to use the plugin.

+However, prior to that, do the following "manual testing":

+1) Build Bugclerk

+    $ mvn clean install

+2) Test it using the run.sh and filter-based-run.sh scripts to ensure the resulting JAR is working properly:

+    $ export BUGCLERK_VERSION=<version-in-pom>  BUGCLERK_HOME=$(pwd)/target/
+    $ ./src/main/bash/filter-based-run.sh
+    ...
+    # go to JIRA and pick a *open* issue URL - (not a CLOSED or RESOLVED one)
+    $

+Obviously, checks that the report is properly generated and double checks, especially for new checks, that there is no false+.

-Using the [Maven Release Plugin](http://maven.apache.org/maven-release/maven-release-plugin/), just follow its documentation.
-Then test using the run.sh and filter-based-run.sh scripts to ensure the resulting JAR is working properly.
-If new checks have been added, run the script update-rules-in-readme.sh and update the list at the bottom of this readme file.
+3) If new checks have been added, run the script update-rules-in-readme.sh and update the list at the bottom of this readme file.

+    # edit README.md and remove *all* the checks links.
+    $ ./src/main/bash/filter-based-run.sh >> README.txt

+4) Use the maven plugin to execute the release itself - be careful our scheme for versioning differs from the plugin expectations.

 ## **Checks**